It's a Small World: World's Fair

 The first incarnation of It's a Small World—which debuted at the 1964 New York World's Fair at Flushing Meadows–Corona Park in Queens, New York, U.S.—was a last-minute addition.
-It was only announced in August 1963, eight months before the fair was to open.
+It was only publicly announced in August 1963, eight months before the fair was to open.
 The Ford Motor Company and General Electric had engaged Disney early on to create their pavilions for the 1964 New York World's Fair.
 WED Enterprises had already been at work developing a crude audio-animatronic fashioned as Abraham Lincoln when the state of Illinois approached Disney to create the Illinois Pavilion.
 Afterward, Pepsi approached Disney with a plan for a tribute to UNICEF, the United Nations Children's Fund.
 Walt Disney Productions agreed to construct, maintain, and operate a boat ride for Pepsi-Cola, which was called "It's a Small World – A Tribute to UNICEF".
 Pepsi also gave UNICEF $100,000 for the construction of an exhibit next to the ride, as well as $200,000 in bonds.